Ohio Traffic Law Attorneys

 Speeding Tickets / Reckless Driving / Vehicular Assault / Hit & Run / Moving Violations / License Revocation / Driving Under Suspension / School Zone Violations / Commercial Driver’s License

-In addition to our comprehensive criminal defense services, Holland & Muirden assists clients throughout northeast Ohio to retain their driving privileges and avoid fines related to single or repeat traffic violations.
+In addition to comprehensive criminal defense services, Holland & Muirden assists clients throughout northeast Ohio to retain their driving privileges and avoid or reduce fines and suspensions related to single or repeat traffic violations.

 Holland & Muirden can help you protect your driving record, reduce points, minimize your fines, retain your license, and keep your insurance premiums low.

 Experienced Ohio Drunk Driving (OVI/DUI) Defense Attorneys

 Holland & Muirden has helped many Akron, Medina, and Cleveland area residents address issues related to drunk driving and traffic violations, remove them from their driving record, and avoid high insurance rates.

 In Ohio, an OVI, also known as DUI or DWI, include mandatory driver’s license suspension, jail time, and fines.